SrVaderXD/ue5-landscape-learning/README.md

 - Foliage painting
 - Post-processing
 - Environment polishing
-- Back ground creation
+- Background creation
 - Level instances

 ## About
-This project is part of my journey to improve Unreal Engine 5 and game development skills.
+This project is part of my journey to improve in Unreal Engine 5 and in my game development skills.